^

 The main distinguishing features of the disease:

-Indications of the antibiotics for scarlet fever
+Indications antibiotics for scarlet fever

-• Macrolides are drugs of the second group, which are prescribed for intolerance to penicillins or allergic reactions to them.
+• Macrolides are drugs of the second group, which are prescribed for intolerance to penicillins or severe allergic reactions to them.

 Release form